-Lify Island has gained interest recently as because of the five-year drawdown of Lake Hopatcong and the stone walkway which appears during low water between the mainland and island.
 Fortunately for all of us at Lake Hopatcong, Lify Island and the surrounding lands were acquired by Jefferson Township in the 1990s preserving this wonderful natural resource.
-In spring 2011, Mayor Russ Felter started the Trails Committee for the purpose of utilizing the land around Prospect Point owned by the township for the enjoyment of local residents.
-Today you can park at the Prospect Point basketball court and enjoy a very pleasant 20 minute walk to the shoreline across from Lify Island.
+Today you can park at the Prospect Point basketball court and enjoy a very pleasant 25 minute walk to the bridge which connects the mainland to Lify Island.
 When Lify Island was acquired by Jefferson Township, grant applications for its purchase noted that the island was one of the largest contiguous undeveloped sections of the lake’s waterfront and that it is an important fish breeding area, is utilized as habitat by a number of wading birds, and supports rare species of wetland plants.

 Lify Island owes its unique natural state to its interesting history.
 Prior to the building of the Morris Canal which ultimately raised the lake by twelve to fourteen feet, Lify Island and the surrounding area were part of the mainland.
 A stream ran from a smaller lake in the Woodport region (Little Pond) past this area and connected with a larger lake (Great or Brooklyn Pond) at a spot just south of Prospect Point.
 Early accounts indicate that Native Americans raised corn in the vicinity where Lify Island is today.
 The construction of the Morris Canal included a dam at the southern end of Great Pond, resulting in the formation of Lake Hopatcong as we know it today.
 By substantially raising the level of the lake, islands such as Halsey, Raccoon and Lify were created on the enlarged Lake Hopatcong.